Self Catering Holiday Cottage between Betws-y-Coed and Llandudno ... ideal for exploring Snowdonia & North Wales

 Adventure seekers will enjoy the Go Below under ground experience, Zip World, Bounce Below, and the recently opened Surf Snowdonia which is just across the valley from the cottage.

 The nearest shops are two miles away in the historical town of Llanrwst, where 65% of the population speak the Welsh language and are striving to keep this native language alive.
-Experience true Welsh culture in this small market town that can cater for all your needs with several local butchers, bakeries, 'Blas ar Fwyd' delicatessen and 'Blas ar Win' Wine Shop, green grocers and a small supermarket and a variety of small specialist shops, gift shops, several pubs, take aways including the Award winning Best Curry House and Best Curry Chef 2014 and Tir a Môr Fish & Chip Shop, numerous cafes and restaurants such as Lle Hari and the new Tannery Bistro serving local produce.
+Experience true Welsh culture in this small market town that can cater for all your needs with several local butchers, bakeries, 'Blas ar Fwyd' delicatessen and 'Blas ar Win' Wine Shop, green grocers and a small supermarket and a variety of small specialist shops, gift shops, several pubs, take aways including the Award winning Best Curry House and Best Curry Chef 2014 and Tir a Môr Fish & Chip Shop, numerous cafes and restaurants such as Lle Hari.

 The Bee Inn in the nearby village of Eglwysbach serves great food, and there are several other excellent pubs, restaurants and bistros within a few minutes drive away in neighbouring villages - an eating out booklet is provided at the cottage with details of the numerous excellent eateries in the area.